Here, you help build better lives.

 dysfunction through appropriate assessment and treatment.
 The Psychology M.A.

 is tailored to fit your personal and professional goals.
+To get more information about the program please follow the link to MA Psychology Handbook (Rev. 5/21).

 In this program, you will be trained as both scientist and